top of page

 Mombasa Tea Auction has played a key role as one of the main vehicle for primary marketing of tea in Kenya.

-Kenyan and International tea exporters bid for tea for their respective clients based in traditional markets such as Pakistan, Egypt, the United Kingdom, Afghanistan, and in emerging markets such as Indonesia, New Zealand, Ghana, and Chile.
+Kenyan and International tea exporters bid for tea for their respective clients based in traditional markets such as Pakistan, Egypt, the United Kingdom, Yemen, and in emerging markets such as Indonesia, Mexico, Ghana, and Australia.

 A timeline of Kenyan Tea Trading through Public Tea Auctions